MicrosoftDocs/azure-devops-docs/docs/work/tfs-ps-sync/customize-field-mapping-tfs-project-server.md

      For more information, see the following page on the Microsoft website: [Creating Lookup Tables and Enterprise Custom Fields](http://go.microsoft.com/fwlink/?LinkId=209696).

-2. Export the field mappings from the team project collection where the team projects are defined.
+2. Export the field mappings from the project collection where the projects are defined.

      For more information, see [Download Mappings to a File](#downloadmappings) later in this topic.